zowe/docs-site/docs/user-guide/configure-caching-service-ha.md

 # Configuring the Caching Service for HA

 Zowe uses the Caching Service to centralize the state data persistent in high availability (HA) mode.
-If you are runnning the caching service on z/OS there are two storage methods: `inMemory` or `VSAM`.
-If you are running the caching service off platform, such as a linux or windows container image, it is also possible to specify `redis`.
+If you are runnning the caching service on z/OS there are three storage methods: `inMemory`, `infinispan` or `VSAM`.
+If you are running the caching service off platform, such as a linux or windows container image, it is also possible to specify `redis` or `infinispan`.

 To learn more about Caching Service, see [Using the Caching Service](../extend/extend-apiml/api-mediation-caching-service.md).